Musical fun & laughter with Chris Powell, Brett Wales & Special Guests! LISTEN NOW! OrganFax Radio

 The Club is still doing well and feedback about the magazine continues to be really good.
 The percentage of members re-subscribing continues to rise - so we must be doing something right, and this is very encouraging.
 The level of new memberships, however, has slowed recently and we have seen our first fall in the overall number.
 Hopefully this is just a 'blip' but the production of a magazine incurs the inevitable costs involved with print and postage and more of our traditional customers are joining the 'online' community - where, although what you find there is sometimes not based too closely in fact, it is immediately available (and free).
 I think many will agree though that there is still something very attractive about a high quality glossy mag.

-If you'd like to know more about Yamaha Club contact Cathy on 01246 290454 - or visit the website by clicking here.
+If you'd like to know more about Yamaha Club contact Cathy on 01246 290454 - or visit our website at www.yamaha-club.co.uk

 Glyn's Photo Gallery